Course Repetition — GPA Relationship (Policy 3190)

 c.
 Courses repeated at other institutions prior to transfer are excluded from the overall course repeat maximum.

 d.
 Repeat maximums in a first undergraduate degree do not apply to a second undergraduate degree.
-Students completing a second undergraduate degree are allowed a new repeat maximum of 6 courses.
+Students completing a second undergraduate degree are allowed a new repeat maximum of six (6) courses.

 3.4 Course Repeat – GPA Relationship

-If a student repeats a course, they may count toward the degree only the number of credits that would have been received had the course been taken only once, except for courses approved to be taken multiple times (See III.B.).
+a.
+If a student repeats a course, the student may count toward the degree only the number of credits that would have been received had the course been taken only once, except for courses approved to be taken multiple times (See Section 3.3.b.).
 When a course is repeated, all grades will appear on the Boise State University transcript.
 Prior learning credits cannot be used to repeat a class.

-a.
-Courses repeated prior to Fall 1995 semester use a grade replacement policy.
+b.
+Courses repeated prior to the Fall 1995 semester use a grade replacement policy.
 Only the most recent grade was used in calculating the cumulative GPA.

-c.
-Beginning Fall 2001 semester, courses repeated will use a grade replacement policy except for courses that are Repeatable Courses.
+d.
+Beginning Fall 2001 semester, courses repeated will use a grade replacement policy except for courses that are repeatable courses.
 Only the most recent grade will be used in calculation of the cumulative GPA.

-d.
-Grades for Repeatable Courses are not replaced when the course is repeated; all grades for Repeatable Courses count toward calculation of GPA.
+e.
+Grades for Repeatable Courses are not replaced when the course is repeated.
+All grades for repeatable courses count toward calculation of GPA.